sngular/scs-multiapi-plugin/README.md

   operations defined in the YML file will be generated.
 If both `supplier` and `streamBridge` sections are defined, it`s needed to define which operations belongs to each category.
-  - **classNamePostfix**: This parameter receive the name of the class that it's going to be generated containing the Beans.
+  - **classNamePostfix**: This parameter receives the name of the class that it's going to be generated containing the Beans.
 This parameter is optional, and by default the classes will be called `Producer`, `StreamBridgeProducer` and `Subscriber`.
-  - **entitiesPostfix**: With this parameter you can set the postfix that is going to be used in the entities of the generated classes.
+  - **modelNameSuffix**: With this parameter you can set the suffix that is going to be used in the entities of the generated classes.
 For example if you set this to `DTO`, and there is a class named `EntityClass`, it will result as `EntityClassDTO`.
 This parameter is optional.